Chevrolet Corvette (C3): 1968–1969

 For 1968, both the Corvette body and interior were completely redesigned.
-As before, the car was available in either coupe or convertible models, but coupe was now a notchback fitted with a near-vertical removable rear window and removable roof panels (T-tops).
+As before, the car was available in either coupe or convertible models, but the coupe was now a notchback fitted with a near-vertical removable rear window and removable "T-top" roof panels.
 A soft folding top was included with convertibles, while an auxiliary hardtop with a glass rear window was offered at additional cost.
 Included with coupes were hold down straps and a pair of vinyl bags to store the roof panels, and above the luggage area was a rear window stowage tray.

-The enduring new body's concealed headlights moved into position via a vacuum operated system rather than electrically as on the previous generation, and the new hide-away windshield wipers utilized a problematic vacuum door.
+The new body's concealed headlights were operated by an engine vacuum system rather than electrically as on the previous generation, and the new hide-away windshield wipers utilized a problematic vacuum door.
 The door handles were flush with the top of the doors with a separate release button.
 Front fenders had functional engine cooling vents.
 Side vent windows were eliminated from all models, replaced with "Astro Ventilation", a fresh air circulation system.
 In the cabin, a large round speedometer and matching tachometer were positioned in front of the driver.
 Auxiliary gauges were clustered above the forward end of the console and included oil pressure, water temperature, ammeter, fuel gauge, and an analog clock.
-A fiber-optic system appeared on the console that monitored exterior lights and there was no glove box.
-The battery was relocated from the engine area to one of three compartments behind the seats to improve weight distribution.
+A fiber-optic system appeared on the console that monitored exterior lights.
+There was no glove box.
+The battery was moved from the engine area to one of three compartments behind the seats to improve weight distribution.
 New options included a rear window defroster, anti-theft alarm system, bright metal wheel covers, and an AM-FM Stereo radio.
-All cars ordered with a radio, like the C2 cars, continued to be fitted with chrome-plated ignition shielding covering the distributor to reduce interference.
+As with the C2 cars, all cars ordered with a radio were to be fitted with chrome-plated ignition shielding covering the distributor to reduce interference.